ddutta-stack/Medicalsymptiomcheker/README.md

 # Medicalsymptiomcheker
 #This is a bsic symptom checker not a real time one.
-So, pleas ebe careful
+So, please be careful while working on this one.
+Please type in your concenrs and wit for the LLM to respond with a check on this symptom